113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dt>--namespace NAME</dt>
   <dd>Provide the namespace you'd like to use.
 You can specify a new one and it is automatically created as part of the preinstallation.</dd>
   <dt>--override-values VALUES|FILENAME (optional)</dt>
   <dd>Provide any custom configurations for the installation.
-You can provide this either in line or by using a JSON or TXT file, for example, `override-values values.json`.</dd>
+You can provide this value either inline or by using a JSON or TXT file.
+For example, `override-values values.json`.</dd>
   </dl>

 ### Example